-Steven L. Spinner, who joined the Board in July 2011, is the President and Chief Executive Officer and a director of United Natural Foods, Inc. ("UNFI").
-In 2015, UNFI made ordinary course of business payments to ArcBest carrier subsidiaries in the amount of \$938,682 for freight services.
+Steven L. Spinner, who joined the Board in July 2011, is the President and Chief Executive Officer and Chairman of the Board of United Natural Foods, Inc. ("UNFI").
+In 2016 and in 2017 (through the March 6 record date), UNFI made ordinary course of business payments to ArcBest carrier subsidiaries for freight services in the amount of \$1,633,577 and \$344,065, respectively.

-Kathleen D. McElligott, who has been on the Board since July 2015, is Executive Vice President and Chief Information Officer and Chief Technology Officer of McKesson Corporation.
-Prior to McKesson, she had been Chief Information Officer and Vice President, Information Technology at Emerson Electric Co. from February 2010 until July 2015.
-ArcBest carrier revenues in 2015 from Emerson and McKesson were approximately \$325,703 and \$6,071,945, respectively.
+Kathleen D. McElligott, who has been on the Board since July 2015, is Executive Vice President, Chief Information and Chief Technology Officer of McKesson Corporation.
+Ordinary course of business payments made by McKesson to ArcBest carrier subsidiaries (for freight services) in 2016 and 2017 (through the March 6 record date) were \$5,254,961 and \$705,418, respectively.

-Stephen Young, Director-Warehousing for ABF Logistics, is the son of Robert A. Young III, the Chairman of the Board.
-In 2015, Stephen Young received a total of \$137,957 in compensation and participated in benefit plans generally available to the Company's employees.
+Stephen Young, Director, Warehouse Management, for ArcBest, is the son of Robert A. Young III, who was Chairman of the Board until April 26, 2016.
+In 2016, Stephen Young received a total of \$165,009 in compensation and participated in benefit plans generally available to the Company's employees.